MasteringPinia/mastering-pinia--code/src/exercises/1.7-bonus-provide-inject-tab-system/instructions.md

 </TabManager>
 ```

 Semantically, they use _slots_ to be expressive.
 Internally, they rely on `inject`/`provide` to keep everything in sync.
 Let's build them!

+NOTE: this is a bonus exercise, it's meant **to be really hard** and push you to your limits.
+It goes beyond what has
+been taught in the course so far. **It's completely okay to give up in the middle of it**.
+Feel free to completely skip
+it as **it's not needed to fully understand Pinia**.

 ## 📝 Your Notes